IQSS/datafest/Readme.md

 The Repository
 -----------

-This repository contains workshop materials used at previous editions of Harvard's DataFest.
+This repository contains workshop materials used in previous editions of Harvard's DataFest.
 Materials are organized by years.

 More information on past DataFest events could be found at: